Noah in Islam: In culture

-Arkeology

-Interest in Noah's ark has led to a number expeditions being made to find it in the modern age (or "arkeology" as they are informally known), even though it is not confirmed by the scientific community to have been found, as of now.
-These expeditions have been made in the Anatolian region, in what is now the Republic of Turkey, and the following sites are where the ark is thought to have landed:
+Searches for Noah's Ark

+Searches for Noah's Ark have been reported since antiquity, as ancient scholars sought to affirm the historicity of the Genesis flood narrative by citing accounts of relics recovered from the Ark.
+With the emergence of biblical archaeology in the 19th century, the potential of a formal search attracted interest in alleged discoveries and hoaxes.
+By the 1940s, expeditions were being organized to follow up on these purported leads.
+This modern search movement has been informally called "arkeology".

+In 2020, the young Earth creationist group the Institute for Creation Research acknowledged that, despite many expeditions, Noah's Ark had not been found and is unlikely to be found.
+Many of the supposed findings and methods used in the search are regarded as pseudoscience and pseudoarchaeology by geologists and archaeologists.

 Ashure

 There is a Turkish dessert in remembrance of Noah, which is called Ashure or "Noah's pudding".
 It is made out of grains, nuts, and dried and fresh fruits.
 These are believed to be the few ingredients left on the ark, used by Noah and his family to celebrate the end of the flood.

 Tomb

 There are several sites that are claimed to be the Tomb of Noah: